Woman in red lightWoman in red light

 A professional can create a treatment plan based on the state of your hair loss and hair goals.
 They'll help determine the accurate wavelength level, length and frequency of your treatments.

-Tried-And-True Tips for Addressing Thinning Hair
+Tried-And-True Tips for Support Thinning Hair

 Reduce Stress